 How much can I contribute?

-You can contribute to your account by making a lump sum contribution or periodic payments at any time, in any amount, up to the annual maximum limits of $3,250 in 2013 and $3,300 in 2014 for single coverage or $6,450 in 2013 and $6,550 in 2014 for family coverage.
+You can contribute to your account by making a lump sum contribution or periodic payments at any time, in any amount, up to the annual maximum limits for 2014, of $3,300 for single coverage or $6,550 for family coverage.
 You have until April 15 of the following year to make HSA contributions for the prior year.
 Additional catch-up contributions ($1,000 annually) can be made if you are over age 55 and not enrolled in Medicare.
 Funds in your HSA account can be used tax-free for qualified medical expenses.
 Unused funds accumulate, tax-free, until after age 65, when you can withdraw the funds for any purpose and, if the purpose is not qualified medical expenses, pay standard income taxes.

 How do I use my HSA?

 Using your HSA is simple.
 You are able to receive checks or a debit card when you enroll.
 Simply present your HSA debit card or write a check to your healthcare provider and the money will be deducted directly from your HSA.